Pros and Cons of Ionization & Photoelectric Smoke Detectors

 July 30, 2023

 When it comes to protecting large commercial and government buildings from the threat of fire, a small device - the smoke detector - carries a huge responsibility.
-"Where there's smoke, there's fire" is a simple truism that makes a small sensors a potential lifesaver.
+"Where there's smoke, there's fire" is a simple truism that makes a small sensor a potential lifesaver.

 What many people don't know when they're new to fire safety is that there are two major types of detectors sold by smoke detector manufacturers: ionization and photoelectric.
 Each of these detectors uses a different method to detect smoke.
 As a result, they each respond better to different types of fires.